 Two women saw the scene, “Is there something we can do to help.
 We have a first-aid kit with tweezers.”
 At first, we didn’t take them up on their offer, but as Jolee’s fear escalated, along with mine, I asked for their help.

 One gal hands the tweezers to Curt, but I couldn’t keep Jolee from squirming out of my grip.
 She offered to step in as Curt held her, not an easy task; our poor pup was in such pain.
 One by one, the angel hiker managed to get the remaining quills out.

 Curt carried Jolee on his shoulders for lengths of the trail back to the parking lot.
-The scene reminded me of when he lifted Miss Ellie to bring her to the truck on our way to helping her go home.
+The scene reminded me of when he lifted Miss Ellie to bring her to the truck on our way to help her go home.
 Tears flowed as I followed behind.

 As I write, it’s the day after, and Jolee is doing fine.